-Have you ever seen an angel, a castle, a dog, or a face in the clouds?
+Have you ever seen an angel, a castle, a dog, or a monster in the clouds?
 Or maybe a grilled cheese sandwich that looked suspiciously similar to a celebrity?
+Maybe a face appeared in your morning cup of Joe.
 We’ve all seen everyday things that look like something or someone else.
 The good news is that it doesn’t mean we’re a little crazy or overly imaginative.
 Instead, the ability to look at random objects and see familiar things is a perfectly normal phenomenon called pareidolia, a word from the Greek meaning, “resembling an image.”

 The Theories and Science of Pareidolia